 There is not much I can do about this, unfortunately.
 I try my best to make good study resources but these are often stolen by others, and many people just want to go to the websites that make appealing but totally false promises.

 The purpose of this article is to offer a fair and reasonable review of IELTS websites in order that people can better understand what is trustworthy and what isn’t.
-I will rank websites by several criteria and then group them into several categories.

 I do not want to promote my own website (although I think it’s great 😊) and my only interest in this post is helping people to avoid the worst websites and use the best ones.
 I will update this post frequently as I find new websites.
 (If you are a website owner and you want your website added, please get in touch.)

 First of all, let me explain how I have judged these websites.
 I am going to review them in three areas: